 I don’t wish to waste your time, so let’s cover the essentials.
-My Linkedin profile provides a professional overview, experience, qualifications, honours, awards and endorsements and this blog provided a professional record of my teaching and leadership thinking since 2007.
+My Linkedin profile provides a professional overview, experience, qualifications, honours, awards and endorsements and this blog provides a professional record of my teaching and leadership thinking since 2007.

 Steps into teaching

 After Loughborough University I completed my NQT year at West Bridgford School before heading out to SIU Edwardsville, Illinois, USA to complete a Masters Degree and coach for the Cougars Soccer programme.
 I returned to England in 2000, joining Richard Tauntons College as a teacher of Physical Education and Sport, whilst also coaching with Southampton FC Academy.

 In March 2016, Ofsted returned and judged the Academy a ‘Good School’ with notably key findings.

 Leaders have nurtured a culture of higher aspiration, so that expectations of what pupils can and should achieve are higher.